User Submitted Posts – Enable Users to Submit Posts from the Front End

 Can I include video?

-The free version of USP supports uploads of images only, but some hosted videos may be included in the submitted content (textarea) by simply including the video URL on its own line.
-See this page for more info.
-Note that USP Pro enables users to upload video and much more.
+The free version of USP supports uploads of images only, but some hosted videos may be included in the submitted content by simply including the video URL on its own line.
+Check out the Embeds documentation for more info.
+Note that USP Pro enables users to upload video and other file types supported by WordPress.

 How do I reset the plugin settings?